Super-brawl-team/epsilon/poincare/doc/style_guide.md

 ## Keep internal API private

 Poincare has an internal and an external API.
-Only the external API should be available and accessed from outside.
+Only the external API should be accessible from outside.

 Poincare should never use code from `apps/*`.